krajj7/BotHack/README.md

 Code for the Java bot: https://github.com/krajj7/ANBF/blob/master/javabots/SimpleBot/src/anbf/javabots/SimpleBot.java

-**25.5.2014**: The framework can parse the map for basic level layout info and allows for a slightly more complex bot (explorebot.clj) that can explore the first level using A\* pathfinding and charge monsters it encounters.
+**25.5.2014**: The framework can parse the map for basic level layout info and allows for a slightly more complex bot that can explore the first level using A\* pathfinding and charge monsters it encounters.

 **14.6.2014**: The bot can navigate effectively as far as minetown/oracle, where it usually gets killed for lack of combat tactics.
 It can find hidden doors and passages and looks almost like a newbie human playing ;-)  The framework provides basic monster tracking and shop recognition allowing the bot to deal with (avoid) peaceful monsters and shopkeepers quite nicely.